gudrunhe/secdec/doc/source/overview.rst

 Feynman Parametrization of Loop Integrals
 -----------------------------------------

-The primary purpose of `pySecDec` is calculating loop integrals as they arise in fixed order calculations in quantum field theories.
-In our approach, the first step is converting the loop integral from the momentum representation to the Feynman parameter representation.
+The primary purpose of `pySecDec` is the numerical calculation of loop integrals as they arise in fixed order calculations in quantum field theories.
+In the first step of our approach, the loop integral is converted from the momentum representation to the Feynman parameter representation.

 ..
 TODO: give a reference

 The module :mod:`pySecDec.loop_integral` implements exactly that conversion.
-The most basic use is to calculate the first ``U`` and the second ``F`` Symanzik polynomial from the propagators of a loop integral.
+The most basic use is to calculate the first and the second Symanzik polynomial ``U`` and ``F``, respectively, from the propagators of a loop integral.

 ..
 TODO: include Feynman diagrams?